 By supplying them with that relevant info, you could end up with a direct link from a leading publication.
 Not to mention the impact of the shared links that go along with it – on social media, for example.

-Journalists can be handy tools for getting your message out there.
+Journalists can be valuable tools for getting your message out.

 Build your Influence on Popular Blogs and Websites